IJuanTM/simpl/add-ons/auth/README.md

 Ships a PHPUnit suite (`tests/`, merges into a project's `tests/`) covering `AuthController`'s config-driven password-policy/token surface, `FormController::validatePasswords()`, `AdminTableTrait`'s pagination/sort/filter logic, `RateLimitedForm`, `MailController::template`'s not-found branch, and the `PruneRateLimitCache` cron task.
 Once installed, run `composer test`
-(or `composer docker -- test` if you're using Docker) from your project's root the same way you would for the framework itself.
+(or `npm run docker:composer -- test` if you're using Docker) from your project's root the same way you would for the framework itself.
 Anything that touches the database directly (auth's own migrations/seeders, the DB-backed cron tasks, most `Pages/*` classes) isn't covered here - that requires a real database connection.

 ## Requirements